-Another one of Spirulina’s nutrition facts is that Raw Living Spirulina is dense with all 9 essential amino acids that the body does not naturally synthesize.
+Another of Spirulina’s nutrition facts is that Raw Living Spirulina is dense with all nine essential amino acids that the body does not naturally synthesize.
 Here is a list of the different amino acids and how your body utilizes them:

 Histidine – (1.9 mg) biosynthesis of proteins – synthesis of hemoglobin, tissue repair, strengthening of the immune system.

-Isoleucine – (350 mg) required for optimal growth
+Isoleucine – (350 mg) is required for optimal growth

 Leucine – (540 mg) stimulates brain function

-Lysine – (290 mg) needed for producing antibodies, enzymes, and hormones
+Lysine – (290 mg) is needed for producing antibodies, enzymes, and hormones.

 Methionine – (140 mg) antioxidant properties